quantacms/quanta/README.md

 - Pre-defined installation profiles (including modules, themes and general entities)
 - A customizable UI backend ("Shadow"), also used for overlay forms
+- qTags, a special agnostic markup allowing the creation of nestable Tags that are incapsulated into templates, allowing the creation of complex applications with huge reduction of coding times
 - Inline editing of content
 - A batch tool ("Doctor") for install, update, diagnostic and repair
 - User management tools